-The course presupposes attendance of one of the following modules: "Institutions and the food system" or "Critical and collective perspectives on the global food system"

-Admission requirements: none Recommended previous knowledge: Background in agricultural and environmental policy and economics Language: English Person responsible for module: Prof. Dr. Andreas Thiel Dr. Matthias Stolze Course frequency: each summer semester Duration: 1 semester[s] Number of repeat examinations permitted: twice Recommended semester: Maximum number of students: 25
+The course presupposes attendance of one of the following modules: "Institutions and the food system" or "Critical and collective perspectives on the global food system" Admission requirements: none Recommended previous knowledge: Background in agricultural and environmental policy and economics Language: English Person responsible for module: Prof. Dr. Andreas Thiel Dr. Matthias Stolze Course frequency: each summer semester Duration: 1 semester[s] Number of repeat examinations permitted: twice Recommended semester: Maximum number of students: 25

-Georg-August-Universität Göttingen 6 C 4 WLH Universität Kassel/Witzenhausen Module M.SIA.E42: Agriculture, Nutrition and Sustainable food systems

-Students learn how food systems and food policies are shaping what we eat, how we produce our food, and how this links to sustainable development in a global context.
+Georg-August-Universität Göttingen 6 C Universität Kassel/Witzenhausen 4 WLH Module M.SIA.E42: Agriculture, Nutrition and Sustainable food systems Learning outcome, core skills: Students learn how food systems and food policies are shaping what we eat, how we produce our food, and how this links to sustainable development in a global context.
 The course covers food systems in both developing and developed countries.
-Students learn | Self-study time: to engage in a critical debate on the role of food policies and other drivers in shaping what we consume, how this links to food production and sustainable development, including health, environment and the economy.
+Students learn to engage in a critical debate on the role of food policies and other drivers in shaping what we consume, how this links to food production and sustainable development, including health, environment and the economy.
 Students learn to analyze these themes by engaging in basic data analysis, case studies and the critical analysis and exposition of arguments.

-Attendance time: 56 h 124 h

-Course: Agriculture, Nutrition and Sustainable food systems (Lecture) Contents:

-This module introduces students to apply systems thinking to the global challenges of food security, nutrition, health and sustainability.
+Workload: Attendance time: 56 h Self-study time: 124 h Course: Agriculture, Nutrition and Sustainable food systems (Lecture) Contents: This module introduces students to apply systems thinking to the global challenges of food security, nutrition, health and sustainability.
 It introduces the relevant concepts, analyses the drivers and food policies that may transform food systems using an interdisciplinary approach.
 Every lecture is accompanied by a more practical session in which basic analysis of data (using Stata) or comparative and critical analysis are applied to the specific themes or policies covered in the lecture.
 Course material consists of presentations and lecture notes.
 A list of scientific reports, research articles and relevant data will be provided to students.

-Course frequency: each winter semester

-Examination: Written examination (60 minutes, 50%) and paper (max.
-15 pages, 50%)

-Students are able to explain the concepts related to food systems, to analyse food policies, and to generate and interpret relevant statistics related to nutrition, food policies and global sustainability.
+4 WLH Course frequency: each winter semester Examination: Written examination (60 minutes, 50%) and paper (max.
+15 pages, 50%) Examination requirements: Students are able to explain the concepts related to food systems, to analyse food policies, and to generate and interpret relevant statistics related to nutrition, food policies and global sustainability.
 In a written assignment, students provide critical analysis of a specific food system and/or food policy intervention.

-Admission requirements: Recommended previous knowledge:

-none Prior knowledge of microeocnomics at BSc level is useful.
-Prior experience with Stata or SPSS may be helpful but is not a requirement.

-Language: Person responsible for module:

-English Prof. Dr. Liesbeth Colen

-Course frequency: Duration:

-each summer semester 1 semester[s]
+6 C Admission requirements: none Recommended previous knowle Prior knowledge of microeocnomic useful.
+Prior experience with Stata helpful but is not a requirement. s at BSc level is Language: English Person responsible for module: Prof. Dr. Liesbeth Colen Course frequency: each summer semester Duration: 1 semester[s]

-Number of repeat examinations permitted: twice Recommended semester: Maximum number of students: 45
+Number of repeat examinations permitted: Recommended semester:

+twice

+Maximum number of students:

+45